Gender neutrality in English: Style guidance by publishers and others

 In addition, gender-neutral language has gained support from some major textbook publishers, and from professional and academic groups such as the American Psychological Association and the Associated Press.
 Newspapers such as the New York Times and the Wall Street Journal use gender-neutral language.
 Many law journals, psychology journals, and literature journals will only print articles or papers that use gender-inclusive language.

-Employee policy manuals sometimes include strongly worded statements prescribing avoidance of language that potentially could be considered discriminatory.
+Employee policy manuals sometimes include statements prescribing avoidance of language that could be considered discriminatory.
 One such example is from the University of Saskatchewan: "All documents, publications or presentations developed by all constituencies...shall be written in gender neutral and/or gender inclusive language."

 In 1989 the American Bar Association's House of Delegates adopted a resolution stating that "the American Bar Association and each of its entities should use gender-neutral language in all documents establishing policy and procedure."

 In 2015 the Union for Reform Judaism in North America passed a "Resolution on the Rights of Transgender and Gender Non-Conforming People" stating in part: "THEREFORE, BE IT RESOLVED THAT the Union for Reform Judaism...[u]rges Reform Movement institutions to review their use of language in prayers, forms and policies in an effort to ensure people of all gender identities and gender expressions are welcomed, included, accepted and respected.
 This includes developing statements of inclusion and/or non-discrimination policies pertaining to gender identity and gender expression, the use when feasible of gender-neutral language, and offering more than two gender options or eliminating the need to select a gender on forms".